kosalaMaduwantha/atlas-insights/README.md

 Currently Data Ingestion module is implemented for three primary source types (Downstream applications such as Reporting and recommendation services are yet to be implemented):

-* File system (CSV ➜ Parquet on HDFS)
+* File system (CSV ➜ ORC format on HDFS)
-* Relational databases (MySQL / PostgreSQL / SQL Server ➜ Parquet on HDFS)
+* Relational databases (MySQL / PostgreSQL / SQL Server ➜ ORC format on HDFS)
 * Streaming (WebSocket JSON ➜ Kafka topics – foundation for near‑real‑time ingestion)
+* Load data(ingested ORC) into Hive external tables.

-Built with Python, PyArrow, FastAPI, and Kafka; designed to standardize how raw operational data is landed into an analytics‑friendly lake/warehouse zone (HDFS Parquet) using a **single metadata contract**.
+Built with Python, PyArrow, FastAPI, and Kafka; designed to standardize how raw operational data is landed into an analytics‑friendly lake/warehouse zone (HDFS ORC format) using a **single metadata contract**.

 ---
 ## 🗺️ High-Level Architecture